About Shaping Fashion

-Shaping Fashion is open for all Global Shapers Hubs to join by organizing a project, activity / event that activates your local community around the topic of more sustainable and fair fashion.
+Shaping Fashion is open for all Global Shapers hubs to join by organizing a project that activates their local community around the topic of more sustainable and fair fashion.

-- Explore (and feel free to add to) the Library where you can find recordings of previous group meetings with examples of other initiatives and find informative documents
+- Explore (and feel free to add to) the Library where you can find recordings of Shaping Fashion Community meetings with examples of other initiatives and find informative documents

-There is an annual kick-off call by the Global Shapers Community with Fashion Revolution.
-Keep an eye out on the calendar to join this meeting to learn more about the challenges of the fashion industry and how your Hub can shape fashion!
+Each year the Global Shapers Community organizes an annual kick-off call with Fashion Revolution.
+Keep an eye out on the calendar to join this meeting to learn more about the challenges of the fashion industry and how your hub can shape fashion!

-The Shaping Fashion Committee organized two online webinars to inform people about the impact of Covid-19 on the fashion industry and to activate citizens on actions they can take to shape a more sustainable fashion industry:
+The Shaping Fashion Community organizes a Davos Lab Dialogue to help shape a youth-driven recovery plan on conscious consumption and to activate citizens on actions they can take to shape a more sustainable fashion industry.